ChaitanyaPramod/blog/_posts/2018-03-25-demystifying-butterknife.md

 Tip: Install [Insight.io for Github](https://chrome.google.com/webstore/detail/insightio-for-github/pmhfgjjhhomfplgmbalncpcohgeijonh) to add IDE-like navigation capabilities to Github for pleasant code reading.

-For the next post, would readers be interested in a walk through building a basic version of Butterknife from scratch?
+Look out for the next post where we would be building our own version of Butterknife from scratch.

 ***